 Applications are evaluated based on

 For each assignment, the maximum score is 100 points and minimum positive score 51 points.
-The applicant needs to receive at least 51 points for the motivation letter, in order to have the writing sample assessed.
-Only the candidates who receive at least 51 points from both written assignments, will be invited to the interview.
+Only the candidates who receive at least 51 points from the motivation letter, will be invited to the interview.
 After the interview, the final admission score is calculated.

 The maximum score is 100 points.
 The application will be considered for admission if a score of 66 points or higher is achieved.
 Further information on assessing candidates' academic performance and calculating admissions' score.